High-Precision Redshifts for Type Ia Supernovae with the Nancy Grace Roman Space Telescope P127 Prism: Analysis of simulation products

 \subsection{Parameter Recovery through Bayesian Inference}

 Extracted 1D spectra are fit for redshift, phase, and dust extinction.
+It is important to note that we do not fit SALT2 light curve parameters here, $x1$ and $c$.
+We only fit for the parameters which are typically inferred from spectroscopic data, i.e., redshift, whereas fitting for light curve parameters, at present, requires photometric data.\footnote{In the future, it should be more viable to fit for $x1$ and $c$ from spectral features \citep[e.g., ][]{Mandel2014, Zhao2021}.} Cosmological inference should not be affected by the lack of fitting for $x1$ and $c$, given that redshift is an independent measure needed for the Hubble diagram.
 The fitting is done with the Python package {\tt emcee} \citep{Foreman-Mackey2013, Foreman-Mackey2019}, which samples the 3-dimensional (3D) posterior space for \sne models.
 Our automated fitting pipeline uses 500 walkers and 1000 steps.
 The walkers use the default ``stretch-move'' within {\tt emcee} for sampling the posterior.
 We start the walkers at the optimal position indicated by the approximate global minimum.
 The minima for the walkers' starting location is found by doing a brute force $\chi^2$ evaluation for each model on a coarse grid of redshift ($\Delta z = 0.01$ within [0.01, 3.0]), phase ($\Delta \mathrm{Phase} = 1$ within [$-19$, 50]), and dust extinction ($\Delta A_V = 0.5$\,mag within [0.0, 3.0]\,mag).
 We employ flat priors on SN phase and dust extinction ($A_V$) with the following ranges: $-19 \leq \mathrm{SN\ Phase\ [Day\ rel.\ to\ peak]} \leq 50$ and $0.0 \leq A_V \leq 5.0$.
 For the SN redshift we employ a broad Gaussian prior with a mean of 1.2 and a standard deviation of 0.7.
 The broad Gaussian redshift prior allows down-weighting of very low-$z$ and high-$z$ \sne (while not rejecting them outright).
 Finally, we require S/N$>$3 for the extracted 1D spectrum prior to fitting.
 This S/N is computed for the entire prism spectrum using the DER-SNR algorithm of \citet{Stoehr2008}.